styvesg/nsd/README.md

 ## The Alexnet-based fwRF encoding model
-The fwRF utilize a fixed gaussian pooling field (panel B above, right) with 3 parameters trained via line-search on a fixed set of candidate.
-The feature tuning utilize a rich, multilayer, feature sets and it is trained with ridge regression.
+The fwRF utilize a fixed gaussian pooling field (panel B above, right) with 3 parameters trained via grid-search on a fixed set of candidates.
+The feature tuning utilizes a rich, multilayer, feature sets and it is trained with ridge regression.
 This method provides very effective regularization and, since it is voxelwise and takes advatage of massive parallelization of the model candidates, it is most suitable for large numbers of voxels (i.e. whole brain model regression).

 ### torched_alexnet_fwrf.ipynb
 This notebook details the training process of the model based on a restricted (only a predetermined number of features with high variance to the training set are selected) alexnet feature extractor.